caltechads/django-ldaporm/doc/source/overview/managers.rst

 - **Slicing and Indexing:** Query results support Python slicing and indexing.
 Slicing with ``[:stop]`` is efficient; other slices fetch all results then slice in Python.
 - **Convenience Methods:** ``.count()``, ``.as_list()``, ``.get_or_none()``, and ``.first_or_none()`` are available on both F and LdapManager objects.
 - **LDAP Paging:** New ``.page()`` method and ``LdapCursorPagination`` for efficient server-side paging of large result sets.
+- **Automatic Server-Side Sorting:** ``.order_by()`` method will use Server Side Sorting (OID: 20030802.1.1.1.1) for server-side sorting of large result sets, if available.
+- **Automatic Paging Detection:** Paging is now detected automatically based on server capabilities.
+- **Automatic Server Flavor Detection:** Server flavor is now detected automatically based on server capabilities.
+- **Automatic page size detection:** Page size is now detected automatically based on server capabilities.
+- **Django Settings Integration:** Page size limits and cache TTL can be configured via Django settings.
 - **Backward Compatibility:** ``.all()`` is still supported and works as before.

+.. deprecated:: 2025

+   The ``paged_search`` option in ``Meta.ldap_options`` is deprecated and will be removed in a future version.
+Paging is now detected automatically based on server capabilities.

 Examples: